-Jay Amitbhai Shah, the son of BJP President Amit Shah, has sued the independent media outlet, The Wire in a defamation case for publishing a detailed investigative report on how one of his companies called Temple Enterprises suddenly saw a 16,000 times increase in its turnover between 2015-16, after his political uncle Narendra Modi became the prime minister and his father became the head of the ruling party.
+Jay Amitbhai Shah, the son of Bharatiya Janata Party (BJP) president Amit Shah, has sued the independent media outlet, The Wire, in a defamation case for publishing a detailed investigative report on how one of his companies called Temple Enterprises suddenly saw a 16,000 times increase in its turnover between 2015-16, after his political uncle Narendra Modi became the prime minister and his father became the head of the ruling party.

 “Company balance sheets and annual reports obtained from the RoC reveal that in the financial years ending March 2013 and 2014, Shah’s Temple Enterprise Private Ltd. engaged in negligible activity and recorded losses of Rs 6,230 and Rs 1,724 respectively.
 In 2014-15, it showed a profit of Rs 18,728 on revenues of only Rs 50,000 before jumping to a turnover of Rs 80.5 crore in 2015-16(sic).”

-A company that was incorporated in 2004, earns just ₹50,000 with a meagre profit of ₹18,728 in 2014-15 suddenly earning a turnover that is 16,000 times more within a year and then closing down the shop (weeks before Modi’s infamous demonetisation) is not something that won’t attract suspicion.
-Even when Jay Shah and his lawyer claimed that there was nothing fishy in the deal, the sudden outburst of the BJP top brass and the plunging of Piyush Goyal, who happened to hold the power portfolio at the time of this massive turnover revolution of Temple Enterprises, signals that there is more to what appears on the plate, there seems to be larger stakes involved and by attacking the news portal that published the news, the BJP cannot hide the tip of the iceberg of its scam-tainted three-years rule under Narendra Modi, during which almost all of the BJP ministers, including Modi himself, saw a rapid increase in their wealth.
+A company that was incorporated in 2004, earns just Rs 50,000 with a meagre profit of Rs 18,728 in 2014-15 suddenly earning a turnover that is 16,000 times more within a year and then closing down the shop (weeks before Modi’s infamous demonetisation) is not something that won’t attract suspicion.
+Even when Jay Shah and his lawyer claimed that there was nothing fishy in the deal, the sudden outburst of the BJP top brass and the plunging of Piyush Goyal, who happened to hold the power portfolio at the time of this massive turnover revolution of Temple Enterprises, signals that there is more to what appears on the plate, there seems to be larger stakes involved and by attacking the news portal that published the news, the BJP cannot hide the tip of the iceberg of its scam-tainted three-years rule under Modi, during which almost all of the BJP ministers, including Modi himself, saw a rapid increase in their wealth.

-Though Jay Shah, his lawyer (who now happens to be the additional solicitor general Tushar Mehta, permitted by the Law Ministry in an unprecedented move to represent Jay Shah against The Wire and then the BJP will say it has nothing to do with dynastic politics) and the entire top brass of the BJP, which managed to force the Times of India and DNA earlier in August to take down articles that reported on how Amit Shah’s personal wealth grew by 300 percent between 2012 to 2017, started issuing threats to The Wire, which is headed by the former editor of The Hindu, Siddharth Varadarajan, the independent media personalities, who are daring even during this height of fascist onslaught on democratic rights to stand for the cause of truth, have spoken against this heinous tactics of the BJP leadership.
+Though Junior Shah, his lawyer—who happens to be the additional solicitor general (ASG) Tushar Mehta, permitted by the law ministry in an unprecedented move to represent Shah against The Wire and then the BJP has nothing to do with dynastic politics— and the entire top brass of the BJP, which, in August 2017, managed to force The Times of India and DNA to take down articles that reported on how Amit Shah’s personal wealth grew by 300% between 2012 to 2017, started issuing threats to The Wire, which is headed by the former editor of The Hindu, Siddharth Varadarajan, the independent media personalities, who are daring even during this height of fascist onslaught on democratic rights to stand for the cause of truth, have spoken against this heinous tactics of the BJP leadership.

-It wasn’t surprising to see that the Railway Minister defending a private individual hours after a report was published on the business dealings of that person, citing data from the Registrar of Companies.
-Piyush Goyal didn’t wait to see any independent investigation clearing Jay Shah’s name from any wrongdoing, as once a trial court acquitted his father from the fake encounter cases, a verdict that the CBI never challenged in upper-courts.
-What made the Railway Minister Piyush Goyal to defend Jay Shah and threaten the press?
+It wasn’t surprising to see that the railway minister defending a private individual hours after a report was published on the business dealings of that person, citing data from the Registrar of Companies (ROC).
+Goyal didn’t wait to see any independent investigation clearing Jay Shah’s name from any wrongdoing, as once a trial court acquitted his father from the fake encounter cases, a verdict that the CBI never challenged in upper-courts.
+What made the Railway Minister Goyal to defend Junior Shah and threaten the press?
 What made him believe that Jay Shah is innocent of any wrongdoings and why the BJP and the Modi government, which vehemently opposed the right to privacy in the apex court suddenly started crying foul over investigative reports on financial wrongdoings by a private individual violating the privacy of the person allegedly involved in wrongdoing?

-SLAPP, strategic lawsuit against public participation, is a tactic adopted by big corporations, fascist politicians, unscrupulous elements, mafia lords and the rich to gag their critics using the courts by burdening anyone who raises questions over their evil deeds with hefty penalty-laden defamation lawsuits.
+The strategic lawsuit against public participation (SLAPP), is a tactic adopted by big corporations, fascist politicians, unscrupulous elements, mafia lords and the rich to gag their critics using the courts by burdening anyone who raises questions over their evil deeds with hefty penalty-laden defamation lawsuits.
 The US state of California protects the critics against such lawsuits by providing them with an option to quash them and the Los Angeles Times wrote a lengthy editorial describing how this evil is getting deeply entrenched in the US and threatening the existence of the muckrakers.
 Resorting to SLAPP by the powerful politicians, business tycoons, corporate houses and others show how these people negate the basic tenet of democracy, the very ideology of democracy which gives the free press the statute of being the fourth pillar and asks it to expose the misdeeds done by those who are rich and powerful and to empower the people with knowledge.

 The attempt to bully free press from reporting corruption and scandals clearly shows how much hypocrisy is imbibed within the rank and file of the BJP and the Modi government, which calls itself holier than the rest and incorruptible due to its divine Hindu character.
-As Amit Shah’s son is the sole accused in a petty case of ₹80 crore abnormal turnover, which is way too smaller than what Robert Vadra is accused of siphoning off from India, the BJP is not taking any chance to nip the bud to cull the possibility of further journalistic digging into the finances of its members and their relatives.
-The ₹100 crore defamation suit filed by Jay Shah can’t be ridiculed as his infantile decision, rather it’s a defamation suit slapped against the free media by the entire Sangh Parivar under the RSS’s watch.
+As Shah’s son is the sole accused in a petty case of Rs 800m abnormal turnover, which is way too smaller than what Vadra is accused of siphoning off from India, the BJP is not taking any chance to nip the bud to cull the possibility of further journalistic digging into the finances of its members and their relatives.
+The Rs 1bn defamation suit filed by Jay Shah can’t be ridiculed as his infantile decision, rather it’s a defamation suit slapped against the free media by the entire Sangh Parivar under the RSS’s watch.